cgeils25/ML-Draw/README.md

 I didn't get around to implementing image centering or padding on the backend.
 I may do this later, but for now what this means is that the models (especially LR and RF) are sensitive to the position of the drawn digit.

 As for padding, you may notice that if you draw a '9' too large, LeNet will confidently predict 4.
-This is because its pooling and convolution mechanisms ends up cutting/giving less weight to the sides of images.
+This is because its pooling and convolution mechanisms end up cutting off/giving less weight to the sides of images.

 ## Setup